takuma1102/nonabsdid/README.md

 `nonabsdid` is an R package for visualizing and comparing heterogeneity-robust staggered DID event-study estimates under <ins>**non-absorbing**</ins> binary treatment.

-It covers existing multiple estimators and runs ones via their own packages, then puts their output on the same time axis, the same tidy schema, and the same `ggplot2` panel so you can compare them at a glance.
+It covers existing multiple estimators and runs analysis via their own packages, then puts their output on the same time axis, the same tidy schema, and the same `ggplot2` panel so you can compare them at a glance.